edhuva/kgtechrepairs-v2/README.md

 38. [x] Only Managers or Admins can create, edit, delete or view employees and general users
 39. [x] Only Managers or Admins can view employees and customers staitstics analysis
 40. [x] Only Managers or Admins have access to users and employees settings
+41. [x] Only Managers or Admins have access to customers and employees analysis
 ### Public pages:
-41. [x] Provide Desktop , Laptop  Repairs pages
+42. [x] Provide Computer  Repairs pages
-42. [x] Provide Data Recovery, Support, Parts Pages
+43. [x] Provide Data Recovery, Support, Parts Pages
-43. [x] Provide About Us, Contact Us, Terms & Conditions pages
+44. [x] Provide About Us, Contact Us pages
-44. [x] Provide Returns Policy, Privacy Policy pages
+45. [x] Provide Terms & Conditions, Privacy Policy pages
-45. [x] Provide Social Media (facebook, twitter X, instagram, linkedin) platforms Links
+46. [x] Provide Social Media (facebook, twitter X, instagram, linkedin) platforms Links